geological-survey-of-queensland/geological-properties-database/README.md

 |Site end date|Date set to inactive|xsd:date|
 |Site details|Site-specific additional information|User|

-NOTE: A borehole is a specialised type of site.
+> NOTE: A borehole is a specialised type of site.
 See the [GSQ Borehole Database conceptual design](https://github.com/geological-survey-of-queensland/borehole-database).
 The Borehole Database is a component of the Geological Properties database.

+> Question: Do we record the stratigraphy at the site level?

 ## Survey data elements
 |Data Element|Remarks|Source|